-Deficits as per Status Quo Findings Possible Interventions & Solutions Over Time 5 Years Time Horizon 35 Years General decay of infrastructure leading to disrupted supply Proactive planning of infrastructure upgrades & regu Promote green building design to take pressure off of Low-moderate Stormwater Infrastructure Adequate, on-going maintenance of existing stormwater infrastructure (e.g. clearing of catch pits and gutters); Ensure on site attenuation/flood-neutrality of all proposed new developments; Ensure that all stormwater outlets have energy dissipaters (where applicable) Adequate, or Ensure on si ponds where Consideratio n of soakaway systems (where appropriate); n-going maintenance of existing stormwater infrastructure (e.g. clearin te attenuation/flood-neutrality of new developments - including the co applicable; n of permeable paving structures (where appropriate); all new stormwater outlets have energy dissipaters (where applicable) onstruction of attenuation and/or detention Poor access to reticulated water (particularly Imbali) Increase education about water scarcity; Install rainwater tanks (with filtration (where appropriate - e.g. more remote homesteads); Increase reticulated water connections (where feasible - preferably if densities are not very low); On-going maintenance of existing infrastructure No existing flood attenuation infrastructure Education of communities around flooding;On-going education of communities around flooding;Proactive increase of development setback lines (minimum 40m from river bank and/or 1:100yr flood line)On-going education of communities around flooding; Increase rehabilitation measures & additional open space/park areas adjacent to watercourses (with a focus on rev Msunduzi River as a regional Parkway System); Installation of floating wetlands in nearby river systems (where appropriate) vatercourses (with a focus on reviving the Inadequate Sanitation Adequate maintenance of VIPs and/or Septic Tanks homesteads; Small new Developments to have Urine Diversion To Large new developments to have package plants wit effluent ponds as back up (DEWATS Systems) oilets; Dense areas to be shifted from VIPs to Package Plants with treated of Systems); OR Waterborne sewage coupled with Bioconversion (if water table canno
+Deficits as per Status Quo Findings Possible Interventions & Solutions Over Time 5 Years Time Horizon 35 Years General decay of infrastructure leading to disrupted supply Proactive planning of infrastructure upgrades & regu Promote green building design to take pressure off o Low-moderate Stormwater Infrastructure Adequate, on-going maintenance of existing stormwater infrastructure (e.g. clearing of catch pits and gutters);Consideration of soakaway systems (where appropriate); Adequate, on-going maintenance of existing stormwater infrastructure (e.g. clearing of catch pits and gutters); Ensure on site attenuation/flood-neutrality of all proposed new developments;Consideration of soakaway systems (where appropriate); Ensure that all stormwater outlets have energy dissipaters (where applicable)Consideration of soakaway systems (where appropriate); Ensure that all stormwater outlets have energy Poor access to reticulated water (particularly Imbali) Increase education about water scarcity; Install rainwater tanks (with filtration (where appropriate - e.g. more remote homesteads); Increase reticulated water connections (where feasible - preferably if densities are not very low); On-going maintenance of existing infrastructure No existing flood attenuation infrastructure Education of communities around flooding;On-going education of communities around flooding;Proactive increase of development setback lines (minimum 40m from river bank and/or 1:100yr flood line)On-going education of communities around flooding; Increase rehabilitation measures & additional open space/park areas adjacent to watercourses (with a focus on reviv Msunduzi River as a regional Parkway System); Installation of floating wetlands in nearby river systems (where appropriate) vatercourses (with a focus on reviving the Inadequate Sanitation Adequate maintenance of VIPs and/or Septic Tanks homesteads; Small new Developments to have Urine Diversion To Large new developments to have package plants wit effluent ponds as back up (DEWATS Systems) ilets; Dense areas to be shifted from VIPs to Package Plants with treated e Systems); OR Waterborne sewage coupled with Bioconversion (if water table canno